— Insane?

 Firstly, consider what mindless evolution has achieved over billions of years.

-(If you don’t agree with us about evolution, just assume it temporarily, for the sake of argument, and see where it leads.)
+(If you don’t agree with us about 'mindless evolution,' just assume it temporarily, for the sake of argument, and see where it leads.)

 Then, think about all human achievements over the last few hundred years.